A Castle in Ruins. Decoding the Empire

 One of the most outstanding elements of the building complex is the impressive investment in, and special attention paid to, the library.
 Philip II gifted his valuable codices to it, and, to increase its value, he ordered the acquisition of the most important libraries and works, regardless of where they were.
 It was planned by the architect Juan de Herrera, who was also in charge of designing the room’s bookshelves.
 The impressive frescoes on the ceiling’s vault emulate the paintings by Ghirlandaio in the Vatican Library.
 It boasts a collection of more than 40,000 volumes of extraordinary value, and is set in an area 54 metres long, 9 metres wide and 10 metres high, with a marble floor and bookshelves made out of fine, exquisitely carved wood.
 Without a doubt, Philip II, at the time the most powerful monarch on earth, wanted to emulate the Library of Alexandria, amassing here all the knowledge of an ever-expanding world in a constant state of flux, by constantly increasing the library’s size and complexity.
 For Philip II, money was no object, and, in addition to purchasing a great many private libraries and books offered by merchants, he made direct commissions to find books in cities such as Antwerp, Cologne and Nuremberg.
 His ambassadors in Paris, Rome and Venice received instructions to buy beautiful books and manuscripts the king longed to possess.
 In this way, El Escorial began to receive shipments of books and documents, as well as those which were willed to the king by courtiers, and those produced by copyists.
 Philip II envisioned his huge stone coffer so that it would contain a replica of the whole, vast world, in the hope that it would become the largest building in Europe, a gigantic container with granite walls assembled without any sort of decoration, a metaphor of Power with a capital P.

-This colossal building would be joined by the Archivo General de Simancas (General Archive of Simancas), which was established as a royal by Philip II.
+This colossal building would be joined by the Archivo General de Simancas (General Archive of Simancas), which was established as a royal archive by Philip II.
 Later, in 1567, Philip II commissioned Jerónimo Zurita y Castro to compile the state documents of Aragon and Italy and combine them with those of Castile in the Castle of Simancas, creating one of the then largest archives, and, undoubtedly, in what was one of the most outstanding logistical and technical enterprises of that time.
-It boasted one of the first sets of archive regulations, and would end up becoming a leading historical archive (second only to the Vatican Archive), known for the quality and quantity of documents it holds (between 50 and 60 million).
+It boasted one of the first sets of archive regulations, and would end up becoming a leading historical archive (second only to the Secret Vatican Archive), known for the quality and quantity of documents it holds (between 50 and 60 million).
 It is essential for anyone who wishes to understand some crucial parts of history between the 15th and 19th centuries.
 The El Escorial building complex and the Simancas Archive would ultimately give rise to a complex structure devised to govern the largest political system that has ever existed.
 Additionally, in order to get such a huge mechanism moving, it was necessary to create a modern bureaucratic framework which could oversee the entire process.
 All this sounds utterly contemporary, if we think about software, tools, logistics, infrastructures, interfaces, etc.

 The question we should ask ourselves is, was Philip II aware at the time that information is power, and that, further, controlling information would help him maintain power, for himself and his heirs?
 Some of his biographical details, along with the views of many detractors of the imperial monarch raised questions concerning the king’s ability.
 There is much anecdotal evidence regarding the king’s extravagances, giving rise to these doubts: for example, the books on his building’s shelves are arranged in such a way that the spines face inwards and the corner pieces outwards, which is extremely unusual.
 It seems that Philip II ordered the corner pieces to be gilded, so that they would match the gold leaf on the vault.
 Beyond mere anecdotal value, this also meant that the information on the book spines was concealed, in what was a clear act of manipulation.
 Additionally, he had the empty shelves covered with painted canvas showing the books he was awaiting or did not yet possess, until the real volumes filled the space.
 This in itself is indicative of some level of obsessive behaviour.
-He received a humanist but never quite became a humanist himself.
+He received a humanist education but never quite became a humanist himself.
 However, there is no doubt that Philip II “the Prudent” was an intelligent man, who was educated to some degree, as well as being a confirmed bibliophile, fond of music, art, collecting, and, above all, architecture.
 With his gift for planning and his political vision, his personality would define European history of the second half of the 16th century.
 Philip II created a veritable information network, whereby he communicated on an almost daily basis with his ambassadors, viceroys and officials scattered throughout the empire.
 He used to employ a messenger system which took less than three days to reach any part of the Iberian Peninsula, and around eight days to reach the Netherlands.
-This does not seem like the of a madman, however obsessive he may have appeared to be.
+This does not seem like the work of a madman, however obsessive he may have appeared to be.

 A LONG TRANSFORMATION PROCESS